Social Media Battle Lines Drawn Ahead of Turkish Vote

 That has made the CHP reluctant to campaign on a shared platform with the pro-Kurdish opposition, Ozgur Ozel, a deputy chairman for the CHP, told Reuters, fearing it could undermine support.

-"The 'No' side is like a rainbow hosting all colors.
+"The 'No' side is like a rainbow hosting all colours.
 There shouldn't be too many party symbols, just slogans, emblems, phrases and symbols that have been agreed upon," he said.

 The last time Turkey's disparate opposition groups tried to forge such unity was during anti-government protests in 2013.
 Those demonstrations ultimately strengthened Erdogan, who used them to rally supporters and expose opposition splits.